Azure/terraform-provider-acsengine/docs/upgrading-clusters.md

 acs-engine orchestrators --orchestrator Kubernetes --version 1.8.13
 ```

 where 1.8.13 can be replaced by the version you are currently on.
 The listed versions are allowed for upgrading.
-This Terraform provider will also quickly give you an error if you give an invalid version and run `terraform plan` or `terraform apply` (I think).
+This Terraform provider will also quickly give you an error if you give an invalid version and run `terraform plan` or `terraform apply`.

 To change the Kubernetes version, you just need to change the value of `kubernetes_version` to an allowed value.